robert-m-shore/SuperDARN_Hybrid_EOF_Analysis/README.md

 Instructions for running the hybrid EOF analysis:
     Program SuperDARN_Hybrid_EOF_Analysis.m was developed on the British Antarctic Survey machine bslthemesa (full path: bslthemesa.nerc-bas.ac.uk) using MATLAB R2012a.
 It is set up to run using the same environment, i.e. it is not trivially portable to another machine.
 If running on another machine, the following steps should be taken.
 The SuperDARN Radar Software Toolkit (RST) will need to be installed: RST 4.0 (the version used in this analysis) is available at https://doi.org/10.5281/zenodo.801459, along with installation instructions.
 The path to the RST libraries must be included in the machine’s environment variables, using the command: source [path to where RST is installed locally]/rst-4.0/.profile/superdarn.tcsh The subroutine and metadata subdirectories (described above) for program SuperDARN_Hybrid_EOF_Analysis.m need to be added to the MATLAB path.
-The user must make a local mount directory so that the machine can access the SuperDARN Area Network, where the autocorrelation files are stored.
+The user must make a local mount directory so that the machine can access the SuperDARN Area Network (at //samba.nerc-bas.ac.uk/data/superdarn), where the autocorrelation files are stored.
 Once a local directory is made, the mount command is: sudo mount -t cifs //samba.nerc-bas.ac.uk/data/superdarn [location of local directory, with terminating slash] -o username=[username],password=[password],rw,file_mode=0777,dir_mode=0777,vers=2.0
     Following these steps, the user should alter the variables in cell “%% Options: state which calendar months to run for, and where the data are stored:” of program SuperDARN_Hybrid_EOF_Analysis.m to specify the calendar months which will be processed, and the directory locations in which the data are stored (both locally and on the SuperDARN Area Network), and where the outputs will be saved to.